savonet/book/streaming.md

   [clock.main:4] Error when starting graphics: Request_simple.Invalid_URI("test.mp3")!
   ```

-#### Other libraries involved in decoding files
+#### Other libraries involved in the decoding of files

-Apart from decoders the following additional libraries are involved when
+Apart from decoders, the following additional libraries are involved when
 resolving and decoding requests.

 - _Metadata decoders_: some decoders are dedicated to decoding the metadata of
   the files.
 - _Duration decoders_: some decoders are dedicated to computing the duration of
-  the files. those are not enabled by default and can be by setting the
+  the files.
+Those are not enabled by default and can be by setting the
   dedicated configuration key

   ```liquidsoap